Bilal1545/BilalDot/README.md

-# BilalDot Dotfiles
+# Bi-Shell Dotfiles
 > the latest version is 2.0

-An half-advanced configuration of Hyprland for Arch Linux based distributions.
-It has Pywal coloring, settings app, welcome app and lot of more...
+An desktop shell for Hyprland and Arch Linux based distributions (optional).
+It has dynamic coloring, settings app, bar, app launcher and lot of more...

 ## Installation
 I recommend to install a base Hyprland system before installing the Bi-Shell Dotfiles.